to Rockets main page to Space launchers main page to Proton main page

 Bookmark and Share

-Following a launch of the Rockot booster Tuesday, the stage was to be set for the return to flight of the Proton rocket, Russia's commercial workhorse.
+Following a launch of the Rockot booster in January, the stage was to be set for the return to flight of the Proton rocket, Russia's commercial workhorse.
 Rockot and Proton use a similar upper stage from the Briz (Breeze) family, whose abnormal performance doomed two Proton missions last year.

 However despite the upper stage known as Briz-KM successfully delivered its payload in the Jan.
 15 Rockot mission, its performance turned out to be abnormal yet again.